-No Village CAT Scheme Status Intervention Time Frame 41 Nkogolwe III Boreholes Shortages probably caused by: Lack of maintenance Growth in consumption.
+No Village CAT Scheme Status Intervention Time Frame 41 Nkogolwe 111 Boreholes Shortages probably caused by: Lack of maintenance Growth in consumption.
 Vandalism Do condition audit and refurbish boreholes.
 Drill additional boreholes if required Short Term.

-No Village CAT Scheme Status Intervention Time Frame 42 Matooster III Boreholes Parts of infrastructure very old and can lead to supply problems Supply problems will be addressed under Integrated Refurbishment BP Short Term (6 months)
+No Village CAT Scheme Status Intervention Time Frame 42 Matooster 111 Boreholes Parts of infrastructure very old and can lead to supply problems Supply problems will be addressed under Integrated Refurbishment BP Short Term (6 months)

 The groundwater potential in Letlhakeng is very low and can sustain no more than a hand pump.
 The only short term solution is to develop the aquifer in Makwelleng to its full capacity and supply Letlhakeng from there.
 In the long term this can be augmented from Mabeskraal via the Manamela bulk supply inadequate yield of boreholes, lack of maintenance or vandalism additional boreholes.
-BP to be submitted 45 Wilverdiend III Boreholes Groundwater potential generally low in this area.
+BP to be submitted 45 Wilverdiend 111 Boreholes Groundwater potential generally low in this area.
 Shortages can be because of inadequate yield of boreholes, lack of maintenance or vandalism Refurbish existing boreholes and drill additional boreholes.
 BP to be submitted Project underway

-No Village CAT Scheme Status Intervention Time Frame 42 Letlhakeng Ш Boreholes Very low groundwater Drill more boreholes at Makwelleng Short Term 43 Letinakeng "" borenoles potential (o.1 l/s) and supply Letlhakeng from there (< 12 months)
+No Village CAT Scheme Status Intervention Time Frame 43 Letlhakeng Ш Boreholes Very low groundwater potential (0.1 l/s) Drill more boreholes at Makwelleng and supply Letlhakeng from there Short Term (< 12 months)

-No Village CAT Scheme Status Inter vention Time Frame 44 Rampampaspoort III Boreholes Groundwater potential generally low in this area.
+No Village CAT Scheme Status Inter Time Frame 44 Rampampaspoort 111 Boreholes Groundwater potential generally low in this area.
 Shortages can be because of Refurbish boreholes existing and drill Short term